GorRatsy/riddles_capture/README.md

 ## Prepare system

-At the first step I want to explain to you how to prepare your system for launching.
+At the first step prepare your system for launching.
-If you have processing PGADMIN or Postgresql-server you have to stop them both to clear necessary ports (such as 80 and 5432 which are used by both services).
+If you have processing PGADMIN or Postgresql-server you have to stop them both to clear necessary ports (such as 80 and 5432 which are used by both containers).

-You can ask me how, it's simply:
- - open your terminal (if you use ubuntu or another lunix-based OS);
+* open your terminal (if you use ubuntu or another lunix-based OS);
- - insert next command 'sudo systemctl stop [name_of_service]'.
+* insert next command 'sudo systemctl stop [name_of_service]'.

- If you're Windows user try Google-search.

 ## Up the container from .yaml

  Next step - come into project-file and insert command for docker-compose:
- 	- docker compose up
+ 	* docker compose up
- 	- enjoy

 P.S.
-	To check up your database I added PGADMIN into this service:
+	To check up your database I added PGADMIN into this service Data for verification:
-	- email: test@gmail.com
+	* email: test@gmail.com
-	- password: 1234
+	* password: 1234

 Then register your server:
-	- choose name of server by yourself (maybe you choose something like unicorn :-) )
+	* choose name of server by yourself.
+Name is not imoprtant;
-	- host name/address - 172.18.0.2
+	* host name/address - 172.18.0.2;

-		or something else - you can find it in docker-destop or by teminal using next comand 'docker inspect [name_of_container]' (advice get to the bottom)
+ 		or something else - you can find it in docker-destop or by teminal
+		using next comand 'docker inspect [name_of_container]' (advice get to the bottom)
+ 	* port - 5432;
+  	* password - 1234;
+   	* username - postgres.

  Here's a set of configurations.